What Is “Mitigation of Damages” in Business Law?

 Debtor/Creditor Disputes

 A homeowner defaults on a mortgage loan.
 Rather than trying to sell the home to recover a portion of the cost of the home, the bank holds onto it for a year.
 They then attempt to sue the former homeowner for a year’s worth of mortgage payments.
-Because the bank had a duty to mitigate losses by selling the home in a timely fashion, a judge denies the claim.
+Because the bank had a duty to mitigate losses by selling the home in a timely fashion, a judge denied the claim.

 What Happens if a Plaintiff Fails To Mitigate Damages?

 Failure to mitigate damages is like inflicting self-harm.
-The law does not have a direct punishment for individuals who exacerbate their own injuries.
+The law does not have a direct punishment for individuals who exacerbate their injuries.
 But, it does prohibit judges from awarding compensation for damages that a plaintiff could have reasonably avoided.
 Therefore, if a breach of contract would have cost you $10,000 but you let the damage fester to the point where you incur a $30,000 loss, you can only recover $10,000.
 The additional $20,000 is your responsibility.

 How Can a Defendant Prove Failure To Mitigate Damages?